 We are indeed in a period of an extraordinary worldwide phenomenon, but even after we return to normalcy, the “new normal” will include digital interviews.

-From the point of view of job recruiters and schools, the face to face interview has always been and will likely remain as the gold standard.
+From the point of view of job recruiters and schools, face-to-face interview has always been and will likely remain as the gold standard.

-But with many institutions currently being forced into adapting their day to day activities, the ease of use of new video conferencing platforms will definitely be taken into consideration and will increase the usage of digital interviews going forward.
+But with many institutions currently being forced into adapting their day-to-day activities, the ease of use of new video conferencing platforms will be taken into consideration and will increase the usage of digital interviews going forward.

 The core of the interview remains the same.
 The objective, the questions and the answering technique are no different.
 What is different however is the environment which the interview takes place, which is through a screen, without any physical presence.

-It is important that interviewees do not view the digital interview as being more challenging than the face to face interview.
+Interviewees mustn’t view the digital interview as being more challenging than the face-to-face interview.
 At Discovering Potential, we believe that mindset is crucial and it is the most important determining factor of the success of the candidate.

 The digital interview takes place in a different environment, changing some of the rules of the game, but it is no less or no more challenging than a face to face interview.